visual-space/nano-data-binding/README.md

 </some-web-cmp>
 ```

+**Inline event handlers**

-* **INLINE EVENT HANDLERS** - Access to the parent scope is granted for the existing inline event handlers such as `onclick`.
+Access to the parent scope is granted for the existing inline event handlers such as `onclick`.
 A regex will scan for invoked methods, if these methods are not already available in the child element context than they will be searched in the parent web component context.
 If found, theyr references will be copied in the context of the child.
 Copying method refs to the child is needed when execute arbitrary code fragements that are provided for the inline handler.

 ```html
 <some-web-cmp>